Knee pain: Always think of the hip too!

 - Gait analysis: Abnormalities such as limping or shortened steps provide information about the stress on the hip and knee.

-- Palpation: Pain when pressure is applied to certain areas helps to narrow down the focus.
+- Palpation: Pain upon pressure on specific areas helps narrow down the focus.

-- X-ray images: Ideal for detecting osteoarthritis or fractures.
+- X-rays: Ideal for detecting osteoarthritis or fractures.

-- MRI: Provides detailed images of soft tissues and helps to diagnose bursitis or muscle injuries.
+- MRI: Provides detailed images of soft tissues and helps diagnose bursitis or muscle injuries.

 - Ultrasound: Particularly useful for visualizing swelling or effusions.